Writing a post about the cost of travel, or prices in Morocco is difficult.

 one litre bottle of water

-Unfortunately, you will go through a lot of plastic in Morocco as it isn't recommended to drink the tap water at all (unless you have a magic pen).
+Unfortunately, you will go through a lot of plastic in Morocco as it isn't recommended to drink the tap water at all (unless you have a bottle with an in-built filter).

 Try to stay at least a little green by buying large bottles of water, rather than lots and lots of small ones.